 You know, we face this all the time today.
 "Well, if there's really a Christ and He cares, why is the world so messed up?"
 "Well, if the Lord really loves people, why do children die and people starve and disease happens and war and death, and why do planes crash into buildings?"
 "Why doesn't Jesus stop all of this and why doesn't He stop the people who are teaching error if He doesn't like it?
 Why doesn't He stop all the false religion and shut them down?"

 Well, Scripture doesn't tell us He's going to do that.
 That might be your idea of what He ought to do, but that's not what Scripture says.
 It says evil men are going to get worse and worse.
 Lies and deceptions are going to fill the earth.
-People are going to say, "Here's Christ, There's Christ," false religion is going to be rampant all over the world until the end of time.
+People are going to say, "Here's Christ, There's Christ."
+False religion is going to be rampant all over the world until the end of time.
 God has a purpose.
-The prophet Habakkuk, you know, saw Israel in such terrible spiritual disarray and he said, "How long, O Lord, how long?
+The prophet Habakkuk, you know, saw Israel in such terrible spiritual disarray and he said, "How long, oh Lord, how long?
 You've got to bring revival.
 You've got to bring revival.
 Lord, how long You going to wait?
 How long You going to wait?
 I've been praying this prayer for so long."
-And the Lord answered his prayer by saying, "I'm not going to bring revival, I'm going to bring destruction and I'm going to send the Chaldeans who are a bitter and hasty nation, a wicked, evil, pagan nation to destroy Israel."
+And the Lord answered his prayer by saying, "I'm not going to bring revival, I'm going to bring destruction and I'm going to send the Chaldeans, who are a bitter and hasty nation, a wicked, evil, pagan nation to destroy Israel."
 Well they had a bigger problem.
-Not only why doesn't God, you know, bless His people, that's one big problem.
-The second problem which is even worse is how can God use a wretched pagan Gentile nation to punish His people?
+Not only why doesn't God, you know, bless His people.
+That's one big problem.
+The second problem which is even worse is how can God use a wretched, pagan, Gentile nation to punish His people?
 And he's struggling, Habakkuk, until he backs up and gets on a firm foundation, not on circumstances but on the character of his God and finally in the last chapter of his prophecy he said, "If everything in the world goes haywire, if everything you can count on is in reverse, if all the things that are normal collapse, I'll still trust my God."
-But doubts arise because people have wrong expectations, they have a view of a plan that isn't God's plan at all.
+But doubts arise because people have wrong expectations.
+They have a view of a plan that isn't God's plan at all.
 And John had been victimized by popular viewpoint.